projects-in-progrmaming-hodlup/Activity_8/README.md

 ## How to Use

 1. Set Notification:
+-  **Cryptocurrency Selection**: Choose the cryptocurrency you want to set an alert for from the dropdown.
 -  **Notification Type**: Select either “Price” or “Percentage” change as the notification trigger.
 -  **Set Threshold**: Enter your desired threshold value (numeric input).
 -  **Notification Method**: Choose a preferred notification method from a dropdown (Email, SMS, Phone Call, Slack, Discord, or WhatsApp).